Blosc/c-blosc/ANNOUNCE.rst

   decompression speed is still pretty good, so it is a good candidate for read-only datasets.

+Blosc stores the compression library in its headers, so when the decompression time comes, the proper decompressor can be selected automatically for the task.
+This actually fulfills the claim that Blosc was actually a meta-compressor instead of just a regular one.

 With this, you can select the compression library with the new function::